duvalcyril/strava-activities/INSTALL.md

   this limit is not exceeded.
 See https://developers.strava.com/docs/rate-limits/.
 If you have more than 500 activities, you might run into the daily rate limit.
 If you do so, the app will import the remaining activities the next day(s).
 * Features still to add / finish
-    * Create fancy HTML version
+    * Create fancy HTML version (https://github.com/themesberg/flowbite-admin-dashboard or https://github.com/moesaid/cleopatra)
     * Display per activity weather data

 ## 💡Feature request?